RenderKit/ospray-studio/docs/quickstart.md

 -   Animating time-varying data (e.g. animated glTF files or simulations)

-Additionally, GUI mode allows you to save and load scene files (.sg files).
+The save feature of the GUI mode allows you to save scene files (.sg files) which can be later reloaded.
 These are JSON-formatted files describing the current scene, including loaded objects/data, lights, and camera state.
 Scene files are human-readable and editable.
 Note that they do not include the actual data of objects in the scene, but rather instruct OSPRay Studio to load and transform the specified objects.

+Material, Light and Camera information can be saved separately from scene files.

+Loaded scenes can be saved as images in following formats
+-   EXR/HDR/PPM/PFM/JPG/PNG

+With EXR format, additional channel information can also be exported
+-   albedo
+-   normal
+-   depth
+-   metadata (geometric and instance IDs of scene objects)